JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 ## Sample Plugin

-The **ConditionalOperatorConverter** sample plugin is available in the `<%IntelliJ SDK Docs project%>/code_samples/conditional_operator_intention` directory.
-When launched, this plugin adds the **Convert ternary operator if statement** item to the **Conditional Operator** node in the IDEA Intentions list:
+When launched, this plugin adds the <control>Convert ternary operator if statement</control> item to the <control>Conditional Operator</control> node in the Intentions List:

 ![](IntentionsList.png)

 #### Running the Plugin

-**To run the sample plugin**

-1. Start IntelliJ IDEA and open the **conditionalOperatorConvertor** plugin project saved into the `<%IntelliJ SDK Docs project%>/code_samples/conditional_operator_intention` directory.
-2. Open the [Project Structure](https://www.jetbrains.com/help/idea/project-structure-dialog.html) dialog and ensure that the project settings are valid for your environment.
-3. If necessary, modify the [Run/Debug Configurations](https://www.jetbrains.com/idea/webhelp/run-debug-configuration-plugin.html) and Run the plugin by choosing the **Run** on the main menu.
+See [Code Samples](code_samples.md) on how to set up and run the plugin.

 #### How does it work?

-The plugin analyzes symbols under the cursor in your code opened in the IDEA editor.
+The plugin analyzes symbols under the cursor in your code opened in the editor.
-If the cursor is positioned on the "?" conditional operator, IntelliJ IDEA proposes to replace this conditional (ternary) operator with the "if-then-else" statement:
+If the cursor is positioned on the `?` conditional operator, IntelliJ IDEA proposes to replace this conditional (ternary) operator with the "if-then-else" statement:

 ![](TernaryOperator.png)